SilkRose/Pony/stories/deternal/deternal.md

 Both mares asked, "What?"

 "My wife.
 After that day I couldn't convince myself to not get so mad when I thought of her.
 Ever since that day I didn't care about hiding my seething rage for that killer."
-[I AM RATHER SURE THAT RAINBOW DASH WAS NOT APPLEJACK'S MOTHER AT ANY POINT.
-DAM, MY FRIEND, IS MOTHER.]

 Pinkie asked, "But why did you decide to outlive her?"